stain/s11.no/content/2022/phd/acknowledgements/index.md

 Thank you to Carole Goble, you have always been supporting me in so many ways since I started working for you in 2006, and you convinced me to start this PhD in the first place!
 No wonder you kept asking if I was finished yet!
 I appreciate our friendship and how you have mentored me to grow from a geeky developer to an acedemic.
 I hope we continue our exciting collaborations as "proper" colleagues!

 I am so happy to have worked at the [eScience Lab](https://esciencelab.org.uk/people/) at The University of Manchester for all these years and during this PhD.
 I particularly want to thank Shoaib Sufi for your wisdom and our deep conversations, not to mention your reliability whenever I have been stunned by bureaucracy or other struggles -- I've probably been the oddest person for you to line manage!
-Thank you to all my amazing colleagues at the eScience Lab -- specially Stuart, Finn, Alex, Nick, Munazah, Alan -- you are a pleasure to work with, not just for your skills and expertise, but also your friendship and support.
+Thank you to all my amazing colleagues at the eScience Lab -- specially Stuart, Finn, Aleks, Nick, Munazah, Alan, Doug, Oliver, Eli, Phil, Aleksander -- you are a pleasure to work with, not just for your skills and expertise, but also your friendship and support.

 I want to thank Meznah, you have been in the odd position of being co-supervised by me for your own PhD, and at the same time pushing me to finish mine!
 You bring such a joy with everything you do!
 Thanks to my fellow PhD and EngD students in Manchester: Fuqi, Ebitsam, Yo -- you inspire me!
 Thanks to Rudolf Wittner, your productive provenance visits to Manchester have hopefully helped your PhD as much as mine!